-Individuals who qualify as a "first-time home buyer" should consider opening a FHSA beginning in April 2023.
+Individuals who qualify as a "first-time home buyer" should consider opening a FHSA.
 The FHSA is a registered plan that allows prospective first-time home buyers the ability to save funds for the purchase of a home on a tax-free basis.
 The lifetime limit on contributions is \$40,000, with an annual contribution limit of \$8,000.